andgineer/spark-aws-rdkit/README.md

 This Apache Spark containers also tested with AWS ESC (Amazon Container Orchestration Service).

-See scripts and `README.md` in `aws/`.
+See scripts and `README.md` in `ecs/`.
-You fill configuration into `environment.sh` and after that you can create Spark cluster in AWS ESC completely automatically.
+You fill configuration into `config.sh` and after that you can create Spark cluster in AWS ESC completely automatically.